matthieupauze/paws-patrol-lhl/README.md

 # Trips
 ```

 /api/trip

+get /
-get / get all trips
+	get all trips

+post /:imei
-post /:imei start a trip
+	start a trip
+	body = {name, start}
+	name is optional
+	start is required
+get /:imei
-get /:imei get all trips for single device
+	get all trips for a device with matching imei
+patch /:imei
-patch /:imei end a trip
+	end a trip
+	body = {id, end}
+	both required

+get /:imei/:id
-get /:imei/:id get the coordinates for the trip
+	get the coordinates for a trip

 ```

 # Users